cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

         float softmax_scale_log2) {}
 ```

 We first reshape `acc_s` to our row/column view.
-If this rescale call is the first call, we don't have to do any rescaling, so we can template this call on the boolean `Is_first`.
+If this is the first rescale call, we don't have to do any rescaling, so we template this call on the boolean `Is_first`.

 ```cpp
 softmax_rescale_o(...) {